George Clavering-Cowper, 3rd Earl Cowper: Art collection and patronage

 Cowper's art collection absorbed a great deal of his time and money.
 Among his most notable possessions are two paintings by Raphael.
 The first is known as the Small Cowper Madonna and the other is the Niccolini-Cowper Madonna.
 The latter is particularly remarkable in that he can be seen evaluating the painting in another painting.
 Tribuna of the Uffizi shows Cowper looking at the painting as it is offered by Johann Zoffany.
 Zoffany had purchased the painting from the Niccolini family in 1782 and sold it to Cowper in 1785.

 Zoffany was in Italy on a mission by the British royal family to paint the Tribuna.
 Zoffany lost his role as a court painter due to including figures in this commission.
 Reputedly Cowper was thought acceptable but the others were considered unnecessary.

 Cowper used Zoffany's expertise to increase the value of his art collection in addition to giving him commissions.
 Zoffany painted Cowper and his fiancée separately as well as including both of them in the painting commissioned by his father-in-law, Charles Gore.
 Artists Cowper collected included Giuseppe Antonio Fabrini, the landscape artist Francesco Zuccarelli, Jakob Philipp Hackert, and Hugh Primrose Dean.
 After 1778, Cowper purchased Fra Bartolommeo's Holy Family in 1779 and he also supported Joseph Plura, Innocenzo Spinazzi, Hugh Douglas Hamilton, and Jacob More.

-Patron

 Cowper's support was not limited to artists.
 His cousin William Cowper, a noted poet, received a generous annuity from him.
 Count Volta also received a complete laboratory from Cowper and they also had continued correspondence as Cowper assisted Volta with translation for a paper presented to the Royal Society.

 Death and legacy

-Cowper died on 22 December 1789 at age 51 from dropsy.
+Cowper died on 22 December 1789 at age 51.
 His body was returned to England and buried in Hertford.
-His title was taken by his eldest son, George Augustus.
-His second son, Peter Leopold Louis Francis Nassau, inherited that title in 1799 and held it for another 38 years, which denied the title to Cowper's last son, Edward Spencer.
+His title was taken by his eldest son, George Augustus Cowper, 4th Earl Cowper.
+His second son, Peter Leopold Louis Francis Nassau Cowper, 5th Earl Cowper, inherited that title in 1799 and held it for another 38 years, which denied the title to Cowper's last son, Edward Spencer.